-The historic neighborhoods featured on our Dixie Dining Corridor Food Tour used to be pineapple plantations.
+The historic neighborhoods featured on our Historic West Palm Beach Neighborhood Food Tour used to be pineapple plantations.
 In that spirit, we are sharing a Pineapple Salsa Recipe from the best taco shop in town…Cholo Soy Cocina.
 On our food tour, this pineapple salsa is served on Cholo Soy’s Chancho (pork) Taco, but feel free to pull out the chips and dig in!

 Pineapple Salsa Recipe